On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks: Objectives and Research Questions

 We, next, investigate whether increasing the computational budget of unrealistic model hardening (measured as the number of examples generated) can improve robust accuracy.
 Indeed, while unrealistic methods are computationally cheaper than realistic methods, the generation of additional examples might further help model hardening. \begin{description} \item[\bf RQ2:] \em Does generating more unrealistic adversarial examples help further hardening models against realistic attacks? \end{description} To answer this question, we study the trend of robust accuracy when we increase the number of adversarial examples used for hardening.
 A monotonic trend would motivate research on increasing the efficiency of unrealistic adversarial attacks, whereas an asymptotic behavior would indicate that unrealistic methods may never reach the effectiveness of realistic methods.

-After observing the robust accuracy, our third and last research question investigates the difference between the realistic and unrealistic examples that explain the obtained results. \begin{description} \item[\bf RQ3:] \em What properties of the generated examples affect the hardening results? \end{description} We study, more precisely, the latent feature representation of the adversarial examples extracted from the penultimate layer of the evaluated models.
-We evaluate where the examples generated by realistic and unrealistic attacks are located compared to clean examples and to each other.
-We also evaluate their clustering properties when the embeddings of realistic and unrealistic examples are not sufficient to draw definitive conclusions (for the Text use case for instance).
-We conclude the evaluation with a study of the distribution of changed features for each feature-space attack (Malware and Botnet use cases).
+After observing the robust accuracy, our third and last research question investigates the difference between the realistic and unrealistic examples that explain the obtained results. \begin{description} \item[\bf RQ3:] \em What properties of the generated examples affect the hardening results? \end{description}

+We study, more precisely, where the examples generated by realistic and unrealistic attacks are located compared to clean examples and to each other.
+We do this initially through t-SNE embeddings as a means of visualizations.
+We expand further our study to go beyond visualizations and combine t-SNE with quantitative metrics like cosine similarity and aggressiveness (defined in Section \ref{sub-sec:agg}).
+We use these quantitative metrics to highlight any insights related to the position of adversarial examples.
+We conclude by analyzing the distribution of changed features for each feature-space attack (Malware and Botnet use cases).